XavierSchiller/SqliteORM/README.md

 ### What can I do to this?

 Anything, really.
-LICENSE can be checked.
+LICENSE can be checked for additional details.

+# Things to note:

+- Uses [any lite](https://github.com/martinmoene/any-lite) inplace of std::any(C++17) to preserve C++11 compatibility.